Poincar\'e theory for compact abelian one-dimensional solenoidal groups: The rotation element of a homeomorphism isotopic to a translation

 \section{The rotation element of a homeomorphism isotopic to a translation}

-Here we are going to define the rotation element of a homeomorphism of the solenoid which is isotopic to a minimal translation by an element which is not in the base leaf.

-First we describe the suspension of a minimal translation in a general compact abelian group $G$, which happens to be also a compact abelian group.
-Then we obtain, as a corollary, that the suspension of any homeomorphism of $G$ which is isotopic to a minimal translation is also a compact abelian group.
+This Section introduces an appropriate definition of a rotation element for a homeomorphism of the one dimensional universal solenoid which is isotopic to a minimal translation by an element which is not in the base leaf.
+First, it is done the description of the suspension of a minimal translation in a general compact abelian group $G$, which happens to be also a compact abelian group.
+It follows, as a corollary, that the suspension of any homeomorphism of $G$ which is isotopic to a minimal translation is also a compact abelian group.
+This result is used to define the rotation element, generalizing the notion of Poincar\'e by using the theory of asymptotic cycles.